-These channels will, respectively, tell you the weather forecast for the next day (rainy days are great for exploring because you don’t have to water crops), reveals your horoscope (the game has a “luck” variable and how lucky or unlucky your horoscope is plays a role in luck based endeavors like finding rare items), teaches you a recipe (cooked foods are very powerful in the game and you want to learn all the recipes you can), or gives you a tip about the game (the outdoorsman’s channel is packed with advice about game mechanics, the town, farming, and so on).
+These channels will, respectively, tell you the weather forecast for the next day (rainy days are great for exploring because you don’t have to water crops), reveal your horoscope (the game has a “luck” variable and how lucky or unlucky your horoscope is plays a role in luck based endeavors like finding rare items), teach you a recipe (cooked foods are very powerful in the game and you want to learn all the recipes you can), or give you a tip about the game (the outdoorsman’s channel is packed with advice about game mechanics, the town, farming, and so on).

 At minimum, you should at least check the TV every day for the cooking broadcast because there are many recipes in the game you can only learn by doing so.

 Rain, Rain, Come Again: Storms Are Your New Best Friend

 Speaking of weather forecasts and rain, rain is your best friend.
 No, truly, in the beginning of the game especially you’ll love nothing more than to check the TV and find out there are storms forecasted.